VanyaShestakov/employee-management-service/README.md

 > Service for accounting of employees and their employment on projects.
 The service allows you to store information about employees, their departments and projects they are working on.
 The service provides basic CRUD operations for entities, API for retrieving available employees, API for exporting workload reports of employees and API for uploading employees from CSV file.
 The service secured by Basic Authorization.

 # Technologies
+- Java 8
-Spring Framework: Core, REST, MVC, ORM, Data, Security, Test Hibernate Framework: ORM, Bean Validation)
+- Spring Framework: Core, REST, MVC, ORM, Data, JPA, Security, Test
+- Hibernate Framework: ORM, Bean Validation
-Databases: PostgreSQL, Liquibase
+- Databases: PostgreSQL, Liquibase
-Testing: Spring Test,
+- Testing: Spring Test, Mockito, JUnit5
+- Security: Basic Authorization, OAuth2
+- Logging: log4j2
+- Documentation: Swagger 2.9.2
+- Containers: Docker
+- VCS: git
+- Cloud: Heroku
+- Other: Jackson, AspectJ, poi, opencsv

 # Installation
 - **Download the project**